 Yangon's Golden Heart: A Local Shares What Tourists Never See

-We spoke over cups of lahpet yay (Burmese tea) at a teahouse near Sule Pagoda, surrounded by the controlled chaos of downtown Yangon.
+Her perspective unfolds over cups of lahpet yay (Burmese tea) at a teahouse near Sule Pagoda, surrounded by the controlled chaos of downtown Yangon.

 Q: What's the first thing visitors should understand about Yangon right now?